 As the name suggests, the MMF concentrates on financial instruments that are priced in pound sterling.

 In terms of what instruments the Vanguard Sterling Short-Term MMF holds – this is a combination of UK Gilts (government-issued bonds), certificates of deposits issued by banks and financial institutions, fixed-rate bonds, and short-term corporate bonds.
 According to Vanguard itself, this money market fund carries a risk rating of 1/5 – which ensures your exposure to loss is minimal.

 Looking at the financials, this Vanguard fund carries an ongoing expense ratio of 0.12%.
-This means that for every £1,000 invested – you’ll pay an annual fee of just £1.20.
 The Sterling Short-Term Money Market Fund was actually only launched in 2019 – so we have limited data in terms of financial performance.

 Although no financial instruments are truly risk-free – US Treasury Bills are arguably the go-to safe haven during times of economic unknowns.
 For those unaware, Treasuries are bonds issued by the US government.
 They come with various maturity dates – ranging from a few months up to a hundred years.

 Crucially, as US Treasuries are backed by the US Federal Reserve, the chances of default are virtually zero.

 The fund – which comes with an annual expense ratio of just 0.09%, has over 80% of its holdings in US government-issued debt.
 Once again, don’t expect any sizable returns on this MMF, as over the past 10 years it has averaged annual gains of just 0.55%.
 With that said, if you go back to its inception date of 1992 – the fund has averaged 2.37%.